TheBoonAI/scrounger/django_backend/README.md

 We use Pipenv to handle package management for this project.
 Pipenv will create a "virtual environment" for the project and make sure all the requisite dependencies for this project are installed there, rather than in your global python interpreter.
-To install the required dependencies:
+To install the required dependencies and activate the environment for you shell, run:

-1. In a terminal, from the `/scrounger`  parent directory, run:
+1. In a terminal, from the `/scrounger/django_backend`  directory, run:
     - `pipenv install`
+    - `pipenv shell`

 #### Pipenv - General Usage